rotators/Fo1in2/Fallout2/Fallout1in2/mods/Anim_ImprovedSMutantDeath/README.md

 Originally made by .Pixote. and Sduibek.
 The animations have been polished up some more and are now cleaner and less pixelated.

-Compatible with all Fallout 2 mods.
+Compatible with all FALLOUT 2 mods.

 ### Installation
 To use this mod, open the ddraw.ini, go to [ExtraPatches] and add "PatchFile[number]=mods\Anim_ImprovedSMutantDeath" at the end of the "PatchFile"-list!